Skip to Content

 Looking for a crock pot dump meal?

-It doesn’t get any easier than this Keto Chicken & Rice Soup.
+It doesn’t get any easier than this Keto Chicken & Rice Soup, it’s one of my favorite low carb crockpot recipes.

 Don’t forget to sign up for the free newsletter so that you never miss another recipe again.